-Often times, the problem may be traced back to a bleeding ulcer, a result of rat poisoning, heat stroke or a condition brought about by an immune related disease.
-The black stool indicates the loss of a large amount of blood in the digestive tract and thereby this necessitates a visit to the vet quite quickly before the situation gets worse.
+Often, the problem may be traced back to a bleeding ulcer, a result of rat poisoning, heat stroke or a condition brought about by an immune-related disease.
+The black stool indicates the loss of a large amount of blood in the digestive tract, and thereby this necessitates a visit to the vet quite quickly before the situation gets worse.

-The vet will perform some ultrasound to assess the lining of the intestinal tract as well as some blood work in order to get to the root of the problem.
+The vet will perform some ultrasound to assess the lining of the intestinal tract as well as some blood work to get to the root of the problem.

-When the dog poop color is grey, it may be an indicator that the food is not fully digestion and that some of the nutrients are not absorbed as they should in the small intestines.
-The grey stool is more commonly associated with the exocrine pancreatic insufficiency (EPE) that is also called maldigestion in common terms.
+When the dog poop color is grey, it may be an indicator that the food is not thoroughly digestion and that some of the nutrients are not absorbed as they should in the small intestines.
+The grey stool is more commonly associated with the exocrine pancreatic insufficiency (EPE) that is also called maldigestion in familiar terms.

-This is a condition where the pancreas does not function as normally as it should and being the organ responsible for producing digestive enzymes, nutrients are no longer properly absorbed within the pets body.
+This is a condition where the pancreas does not function as regularly as it should and being the organ responsible for producing digestive enzymes; nutrients are no longer adequately absorbed within the pet’s body.